mghpcc-projects/user_level_slurm_reservations/README.md

 The name of the job submitted via ```srun``` or ```sbatch``` is available to the prolog and epilog through a very limited set of environment variables.
 Also available in the environment are the user name, user ID, and job node list.
+Other information regarding the Slurm execution environment is available through subprocess execution of various ```scontrol show``` commands, for example, ```scontrol show job```.

 # Software Installation